pjwegiel/endpoint-tester/README.md

 `yarn`

-## 4. Create .env file and remember to restart the app after every change within that file.
+## 4. Create .env file in root directory and remember to restart the app after every change within that file.

 ## 5. Run server to preview the app.